-The CRET Organizing Committee invites proposals for Tutorials to be held during CRET 2021 in Paris, France from September 7-9, 2021.
+The CRET Organizing Committee invites proposals for Tutorials to be held during CRET 2024 in Milan, Italy from November 14th-16th, 2024.
 Tutorials offer participants from different technical backgrounds the chance to explore innovative trends and learn new techniques from experts in the field.
-There will be two forms of tutorials at CRET 2021 full-day, half-day (morning or afternoon), and mini tutorials.
-The full-day and half-day tutorials will be held on September 9, 2021, and the mini-tutorials (~1.5 hours) will be integrated into the main technical program on September 7-8, 2021, in coordination with an integrated program of activities associated with the CRET 2021 innovation themes.
+There will be two forms of tutorials at CRET 2024 full-day, half-day (morning or afternoon), and mini tutorials.
+The full-day and half-day tutorials will be held on July 16, and the mini-tutorials (~1.5 hours) will be integrated into the main technical program on July 14-15, in coordination with an integrated program of activities associated with the CRET 2024 innovation themes.

 The proposal should include a (maximum) three-page description of the tutorial (see below for details) and 1 page professional biographies of the tutorial speakers that highlight their qualifications and track record in the proposed subject area of the tutorial.
 The three-page tutorial proposal should contain the following information: